cronvel/rest-query/README.md

 If `context.objectNode` is set at this stage, then this is an *objectNode* about to be overwritten.

-The same apply to `context.existingDocument` (the document about to be replaced).
+The same apply to `context.hook.existingDocument` (the document about to be replaced).